 https://www.youtube.com/watch?v=KjAfSffIQdA Temporarily unavailable!
 Please use the email signup list below to be notified as soon as the poster becomes available for sale.
 Over 500 worldwide woods pictured 24" wide (61 cm) x 36" tall (91 cm) Divided into 8 geographical regions $30 (shipped by Amazon.com) Alder, Red (Alnus rubra) Ash, Black (Fraxinus nigra) Ash, Green (Fraxinus pennsylvanica) Ash, White (Fraxinus americana) Aspen, Bigtooth (Populus grandidentata) Aspen, Quaking (Populus tremuloides) Baldcypress (Taxodium distichum) Basswood (Tilia americana) Beech, American (Fagus grandifolia) Birch, Paper (Betula papyrifera) Birch, Yellow (Betula alleghaniensis) Box Elder (Acer negundo) Buckeye, Yellow (Aesculus flava) Buckthorn, Cascara (Rhamnus purshiana) Butternut (Juglans cinerea) Catalpa (Catalpa speciosa) Cedar, Atlantic White (Chamaecyparis thyoides) Cedar, Eastern Red (Juniperus virginiana) Cedar, Incense (Calocedrus decurrens) Cedar, Northern White (Thuja occidentalis) Cedar, Port Orford (Chamaecyparis lawsoniana) Cedar, Western Red (Thuja plicata) Cedar, Yellow (Cupressus nootkatensis) Cherry, Black (Prunus serotina) Chestnut, American (Castanea dentata) Chinkapin (Chrysolepis chrysophylla) Coffeetree (Gymnocladus dioicus) [...]

-NOW AVAILABLE ON AMAZON 272 Pages8.5" x 11" page size (22 cm x 28 cm).Full color throughout; Hundreds of images.
+AN AMAZON BEST-SELLER 272 Pages8.5" x 11" page size (22 cm x 28 cm).Full color throughout; Hundreds of images.
 HardcoverWith a sewn binding and jacket-less design to stand up to the rigors of nearly any wood shop. $35 PriceRobust, trusted ordering through Amazon.
 Free domestic shipping; reasonable int’l rates.* Over 350 woods coveredOver 100 full-page wood profilesOver 100 half-page wood profilesData on over 150 related species * Shipping currently not available to Canada or Australia.
-WOOD SPECIES COVERED IN THE BOOK Full-page profile Half-page profile Mechanical data listed European Silver Fir (Abies alba) Pacific Silver Fir (Abies amabilis) Balsam Fir (Abies balsamea) White Fir (Abies concolor) Grand Fir (Abies grandis) Subalpine Fir (Abies lasiocarpa) California Red Fir (Abies magnifica) Noble Fir (Abies procera) Gidgee (Acacia cambagei) Koa (Acacia koa) Mangium (Acacia mangium) Black wattle (Acacia mearnsii) Australian blackwood (Acacia melanoxylon) Yarran (Acacia omalophylla) [...]
+WOOD SPECIES COVERED IN THE BOOK Full-page profile Half-page profile Mechanical data listed European Silver Fir (Abies alba) Pacific Silver Fir (Abies amabilis) Balsam Fir (Abies balsamea) White Fir (Abies concolor) Grand Fir (Abies grandis) Subalpine Fir (Abies lasiocarpa) California Red Fir (Abies magnifica) Noble Fir (Abies procera) Gidgee (Acacia cambagei) Koa (Acacia koa) Mangium (Acacia mangium) Black wattle (Acacia mearnsii) Australian blackwood (Acacia melanoxylon) Yarran (Acacia omalophylla) Bigleaf [...]